 - 13,427 total antioxidant capacity per 1 cup

 Like wild blueberries, cultivated blueberries pack antioxidants — with 9,019 total antioxidant capacity per cup.
 Anthocyanins account for up to 60 percent of all the total polyphenol antioxidants in ripe blueberries, according to a Mach 2020 review in Advances in Nutrition.
-The number of anthocyanins in berries rise dramatically during ripening.
+The anthocyanins in berries increase dramatically as they ripen.

-One cup of blueberries also contains 16 percent of the DV for vitamin C (a common and potent antioxidant) and 6 percent of the DV for vitamin E (another antioxidant).
+One cup of blueberries also contains 16 percent of the DV for vitamin C (a common, potent antioxidant) and 6 percent of the DV for vitamin E (another antioxidant).
 Try them in these healthy blueberry breakfast recipes.

 3. Red Kidney Beans

 - 13,259 total antioxidant capacity per 1/2 cup